RobotLocomotion/drake/doc/buildcop.rst

 GitHub UI.
 Use the :ref:`template message <revert_template>` to communicate with the author, and proceed as specified in that message.

+Restarting Mac Nightly Builds
+******************************
+Occasionally there will be flaky tests or timeouts in the Mac nightly builds.
+While it is tempting to restart these builds to clear the errors, Mac resources are limited and restarting the long-running nightly builds may tie up resources needed for continuous builds.
+In addition, too many simultaneous Mac builds will increase the chances of timeouts and other flakes.
+Build cops should use their best judgement, keeping in mind the following guidelines:

+* If the nightly job is mirrored by a continuous job, don't re-run.
+* If the test passed last build, don't re-run.
+* If it is a linter only timeout, don't re-run.
+* If there are many timeouts, you may consider re-running.
+* If the timed-out test failed last build (not just timed out), you may consider re-running.

 Broken CI Script
 ****************
 Sometimes people merge changes to the Drake CI scripts that result in spurious